drgarlic/svind/README.md

 You might want to have aliases in your project just like in `Vue`.
 For example being able to do `src/components/X.svelte` instead of `../../../../../../components/X.svelte` when you're in a deep component.

-If so, you can run the following command in your terminal to install a `rollup` package that let you do just that: `yarn add -D @rollup/plugin-alias`
+If so, run the following command in your terminal to install a `rollup` package that let you do just that: `yarn add -D @rollup/plugin-alias`

 Then add this code in your `rollup.config.js` file in the `plugins` array before `svelte({...})`: